josephkhemmoro/portfolio/README.md

 ## Contributing / Feedback

-This portfolio is primarily for personal use, but I welcome feedback and suggestions.
-Feel free to open an issue or reach out.
+This portfolio is a personal project and a continuous work in progress.
+As I grow as a software engineer, this site will grow with me.
+I welcome feedback, suggestions, and conversations about the work showcased here.
+Feel free to open an issue or reach out directly.

 ## License